Coop-WD: Cooperative Perception with Weighting and Denoising for Robust V2V Communication: Joint adaptive weighting and denoising approach

 \section{Joint adaptive weighting and denoising approach}

-In this section, a pixel-level denoising approach based on generative learning will be introduced.
-Subsequently, the joint weighting and denoising framework will be introduced.

-The motivation for proposing the synergy between CAV weighting and pixel-level denoising framework lies in mitigating the limitations associated with both vehicle-level and pixel-level processes.
-This hierarchical architecture integrates weighting and denoising to leverage the simplicity of CAV weighting while addressing fine-grained denoising through generative diffusion models.
-By incorporating contrastive self-supervision with generative learning, the framework achieves superior feature representation and synthesis capabilities to account for non-stationarity of V2V channel impairments.
-Moreover, the shared utilization of residual blocks and skip connections ensures structural compatibility between the two modules, facilitating seamless adaptation and effective integration.
+In this section, a hierarchical joint feature processing framework is presented, which combines CAV-level self-supervised weighting and pixel-level denoising based on generative learning.
+The synergy between these two modules is designed to overcome the limitations of standalone CAV-level or pixel-level processing.
+The proposed architecture integrates weighting and denoising to leverage the simplicity of CAV weighting while enabling fine-grained restoration through generative diffusion models.
+By incorporating contrastive self-supervision with generative learning, the framework achieves robust feature representation and synthesis, effectively addressing the non-stationarity of V2V channel impairments.
+In addition, the shared use of residual blocks and skip connections ensures structural compatibility between the two modules, enabling seamless adaptation and efficient integration.